EdBarrancos/Julia-Object-System-PAVA/README.md

   - Redefine them
 - [x] Result of calling `call_next_method()` when there is no next method to call?
   - Error
+- [ ] Which types do we need to support with the built in types?
+For example, do we need to support Unsigned ints?

 ### Current State

+- [ ] x Tests
 - [ ] 2.0 Macros (defclass, defgeneric, defmethod)
 - [x] 2.1 Classes
 - [x] 2.2 Instances